Find out more about how breast cancer size, growth and spread are described.

 Knowing your cancer’s stage and/or grade helps your breast care team plan the best treatment for you.
 Staging and grading usually happens after your breast tumour has been removed by surgery, as a pathologist will need to test the tissue in a laboratory and examine it under a microscope.

-Grading for ductal carcinoma in situ (DCIS) is different, and is defined as low, medium or high grade.
+Grading for non-invasive breast cancers such as ductal carcinoma in situ (DCIS) is different, and is defined as low, medium or high grade rather than 1, 2, or 3.

 Staging is used to assess the size of a tumour, whether it has spread and how far it has spread.
-There are two main methods used for defining the stage of a cancer – the TNM (tumour, nodes, metastasis) system and a scale from 0 to 4.
+Understanding the stage of the cancer helps doctors to predict the likely outcome and design a treatment plan for individual patients.

 More information about staging and grading can be found on the Cancer Research UK website